MahalakshmiS20/Greenden-Tailwind-/README.md

    - Navigate to the project directory and open `index.html` in your preferred web browser.

 Contributing:
  Contributions are welcome to enhance the functionality and design of GreenDen.
+ Whether it's fixing bugs, improving design, or adding features — feel free to fork the repo and submit a pull request!

+About:
   GreenDen aims to bridge the gap between nature and modern living by providing plant pots that are both functional and aesthetically pleasing, encouraging a greener lifestyle.
                                                       Thanks for visiting my Website!!